Dependence Logics in Temporal Settings: Introduction: dependencies over time

-To talk about dynamic dependencies that manifest themselves over time, we will present a logic of \emph{Dynamic Functional Dependence} ($\mathsf{DFD}$) that combines two components, (i) the modal logic $\mathsf{LFD}$ of static functional dependence from \cite{AJ-Dependence}, and (ii) basic vocabulary from temporal logic.
-Here $\mathsf{LFD}$ gives us dependence atoms $D_Xy$ expressing dependence of the current value of $y$ on the current values of the variables in $X$, plus modalities $\D_X\varphi$ that express which facts are forced to be true by the current values of the variables in $X$.
-From temporal logic, we take the standard `next state' operator $\bigcirc\varphi$, expressing that $\varphi$ will be true at the next state produced by the transition function of the dynamical system, plus a less standard extension with temporal terms, where, e.g., $\tom x$ denotes the `next value' of the variable $x$, i.e., its value at the next state of the system.
-Combining the two components, formulas such as $D_{\{x\}}\tom y$ express how future values of variables depend on earlier ones -- the typical pattern in recursively defining a transition function for a dynamical system.
-But other resources of our language make sense, too.
-E.g., $D_{\{x, \tom x\}}\tom\tom x$ expresses the dependence pattern of the course of value recursion for the Fibonacci function $F(n + 2) = F(n) + F(n + 1)$.\footnote{The process of computing recursive functions or of running cellular automata can be seen as a dynamical system over time.} Moreover, atomic formulas $D_{\{\tom x\}}y$ express `backward dependence' from later to earlier values.
-This might look paradoxical, but unlike causality, dependence has no unique temporal direction.
+To talk about dynamic dependencies that manifest themselves over time, we will present a \emph{Logic of Dependence with Temporalized Variables} ($\mathsf{LDTV}$) that combines two components, (i) the modal logic $\mathsf{LFD}$ of static functional dependence from \cite{AJ-Dependence}, and (ii) basic vocabulary suggested by that of temporal logic.
+The $\mathsf{LFD}$ component gives us dependence atoms $D_Xy$ expressing dependence of the current value of $y$ on the current values of the variables in $X$, plus modalities $\D_X\varphi$ that express which propositions are forced to be true by the current values of the variables in $X$.
+Our temporal component employs temporal terms rather than propositional temporal modalities, e.g., $\tom x$ referring to the `next value' of variable $x$, i.e., its value at the next state of the system.
+Combining these devices, formulas can express how future values of variables depend on earlier ones -- the typical pattern in recursively defining a transition function for a dynamical system.
+For instance, consider the recursion equation

-The logical system $\mathsf{DFD}$ interpreting the preceding language over abstract state models for dynamical systems can express interesting facts about temporal dependence, and as we shall show, it has a complete axiomatization.
-Our methods for proving this resemble known ones for $\mathsf{LFD}$ and temporal logics, but the combination of techniques is far from routine, as will become clear in what follows.
-In addition, we show the decidability of a version of the logic where the dependence operators are restricted to non-empty sets of variables.
+which states that the value of $y$ in the next step equals two times the current value of $x$.
+Its dependence pattern can be captured by $D_{\{x\}}\tom y$.

-Next, shifting the perspective slightly away from state spaces, we also consider a style of modeling where we look at histories of executions for dynamical systems.
-We axiomatize the resulting dynamic dependence logic of `timed models', as well as its extensions with function symbols and term identity, and show their decidability and axiomatizability by combining a reduction technique from dynamic-epistemic logic \citep{BMS,Johan-del,hans-del}, with previous results on versions of $\mathsf{LFD}$ with function symbols.
+\begin{remark} The recursion $y(t+1)=2x(t)$ also supports the `backward dependence' $D_{\{\tom y\}} x$.
+Unlike causality, temporal dependence has no unique direction. \end{remark}